cseid2001/ssh-honeypot-project/README.md

 ### 134.209.120.69

+This attack most likely came from a bot considering the speed of the commands entered and the fact that I can find this attack replicated online.
+The bot ran multiple commands that:
 - Attempted to identify whether the system was a **router**, **SMS server**, or **crypto mining node**
 - Searched for pre-existing malware or mining processes
-- Issued a command to test if the environment was a **real shell**
+- Issued a command to test if the environment was a functioning shell
-- Upon realizing it was likely simulated, the attacker disconnected

 Some of the more interesting commands they tried to execute include: